Predicates

 Meta-predicate directive

-Some predicates may have arguments that will be called as goals or interpreted as closures that will be used for constructing goals.
+Some predicates may have arguments that will be called as goals, interpreted as closures that will be used for constructing goals, or passing meta-arguments to calls to other meta-predicates.
 To ensure that these goals will be executed in the correct context (i.e. in the calling context, not in the meta-predicate definition context) we need to use the meta_predicate/1 directive (in the case of meta non-terminals, there’s also a meta_non_terminal/1 directive).
 For example:

 :- meta_predicate(findall(*, 0, *)).